nikomatsakis/rustconf-2021/content/index.md

 ???

+Hi, my is Niko Matsakis!
+I am the co-lead of the language design team and also a member of the compiler team.
+I've been working on Rust for quite some time, initially at Mozilla research, but more recently at AWS, which I joined in January of 2021.
-Hi, my is Niko Matsakis.
-I have been working on Rust since 2011, when I joined Mozilla research.
+I'm going to be  I have been working on Rust since 2011, when I joined Mozilla research.
 I recently moved over to AWS, where I am continuing to work on improving Rust.

 ---